ansariasmi01/NAND-Based-Ring-Oscillator-/README.md

-# NAND-Based Ring Oscillator for Timing Applications
+# Ring Oscillator for Timing Applications

-This project simulates the designed NAND-based ring oscillator circuit to analyze its timing performance and stability in various conditions.
+This project simulates the designed ring oscillator circuit to analyze its timing performance and stability in various conditions.

 Note:Note: Circuit requires further optimization to improve performance.
 Design yet to be modified.